The pain cracked him, I saw the man I loved torn in two as I broke the news.

 It felt devastating for us both.
 The inevitable question, “why?” asked with downcast eyes, and a deep knowing that this time there was nothing to fight for.

 The decision was made.
 Our relationship was over.

-It hurts doesn’t it?
+It hurts, doesn’t it?
 That painful point when two people who come together in love, lives entwined, following a rhythm that feels like the same heartbeat, suddenly are separated.

-In that moment you break up, you are both changed.
+At that moment you break up, you are both changed.
 For better or for worse you are no longer who you were as a couple.

 I needed time.